 The design that you opt for the mantel must complement the fireplace.
 We have explained some designs of fireplace mantels over here that you can choose from.

 A beautifully adorned fireplace can be the ideal place to keep yourself warm in the winters.
 Many modern homes feature fireplaces with contemporary designs, that beautify the living room immensely.
 They range from sleek streamlined to high-end designs.

 A fireplace without a mantel looks bare and open.
 A well planned fireplace mantel adds elegance to the interior of the house.
 Therefore, you must pay a little more attention to the fireplace mantel plans while installing a fireplace.

 Around the 12th century, fireplaces throughout Europe had chimneys while the architectural designs were mostly influenced by the Renaissance styles.
-Designs of a fireplace and its mantel will depend on the interiors of your house, the climatic conditions and the frequency of usage.
-Some of the most beautiful designs are carved with wood and bricks that have a traditional appeal.
+Designs and its mantel will depend on the interiors of house, the climatic conditions and the frequency of usage.
+Some of the most beautiful designs are carved with wood and bricks that have a traditional look.

 Designs for Fireplace Mantels

 Stone mantels are expensive, especially when made from marble.
 A marble fireplace looks contemporary, chic and adds elegance and charm to a fireplace.